microsoft/prose/documentation/prose/usage.md

 It is important to note that the learning process requires that semantic functions are *total*.
-If the function is inapplicable for the current choice of arguments or if for any other reason it would throw an exception, it must return **null**[^1].
+If the function is inapplicable for the current choice of arguments or if for any other reason it would throw an exception, it must return **null** instead[^1].
 In such a case, if the return type of a function is a .NET value type, it should be made nullable.

+> This choice was made to enable efficient program synthesis.
+During learning,
+> PROSE may repeatedly invoke partial programs on various inputs for
+> verification purposes.
+If an input is invalid and a program handles it by
+> throwing an exception, it slows down the learning by two orders of
+> magnitude.

+Nulls are automatically propagated upward like exceptions: if an argument to a semantic function is **null**, its result is automatically presumed to be **null** as well.
+You can override this behavior by annotating your semantics function with a `[LazySemantics]` attribute.
+In that case, your function will receive any **null** arguments as usual, and must handle it on its own.

 Every grammar operator should be pure, and its *formal* signature should be $\sigma \rightarrow T$ (where $T$ is the type of the corresponding